GUIDE 2025

 Why is Document Control Required?

-Organizations cannot function properly without standards-based document control.
+Organizations cannot function without standards-based document control.

 Document control also creates auditable records of document creation, modification, and exchange.